 13. Amazon S3

-Amazon S3 (Amazon Simple Storage Service), in AWS terminology, is defined as a cloud storage service offered by Amazon Web Services.
-It is designed to provide secure and durable data storage for various use cases, such as backup, archiving, and the Internet of Things.
+Amazon S3 (Amazon Simple Storage Service), in AWS terminology, is as a cloud storage service offered by Amazon Web Services.
+It provides secure and durable data storage for various use cases, such as backup, archiving, and the Internet of Things.

-It can be used to store any amount of data, at any time, from anywhere.
+It can store any amount of data, at any time, from anywhere.
 The AWS Simple Storage Service provides three classes of storage: Standard, Standard-IA, and Reduced Redundancy (RRS).

 14. Storage Gateway